Former NASA Scientist Thinks Humans Should Be Able To Alter Their Genes Via DNA Injections

 “I imagine people going to some place like a tattoo parlour, and instead of getting a tattoo they pick out some DNA that makes them muscly, or changes the colour of their hair or eyes,” he said.

 He’s even used himself as a test subject.
 The biochemist from California recently injected himself with Crispr, a powerful tool for editing genes.
-His goal was to increase his muscle mass by directly targetting the Myostatin gene.
+His goal was to increase his muscle mass by directly targeting the myostatin gene.
 By starting with this gene, he’ll be able to show measurable results, Zayner said to The Guardian.

 Bohacker says he 'wants to help humans modify their genes'